yodrew/yodrew.github.io/_pages/format.md

 He attributed his miraculous recovery, not to his practices in darkness nor the ayurvedic herbs he took, but to Lord Krishna.
 Krishna is an incarnation of Vishnu, the preserver.
 He is a projection of the self-preserving power of life.

-Christ is called the author of life.
+Jesus the Christ is called the author of life.
 The Christ principle is in all living things.
 Jesus modeled it.
-The miraculous effects of his complete identification with the Christ.
+His complete identification with the Christ naturally resulted in miracles.

 He said all who believe in Him, the Christ, would do all he did and more.
 For he would go to the Father, something even greater that we cannot yet behold.

 One needn't be a Hindu or Christian to appreciate the vivifying principle in these ideas—and in every organism.
 The principle means you and I are enough.
-We have within ourselves the life we need to recover.
-We need only provide it proper conditions.
+We have within ourselves the living power we need to recover ourselves.
+We need only provide it the proper conditions.

-This, we can do.
+This much we can do.

 ### warning